Reproduction & Stud Medicine

-These do not include the cost of travel to the place of residence of the mare (charged at £0.80/ mile from the practice at Maids Moreton), any additional drugs or procedures necessary to maximise the chances of the mare becoming pregnant (Caslick's procedure, treatment of fluid post insemination etc), any additional pregnancy scans, reduction of twins or foetal sexing.
+These do not include the cost of travel to the place of residence of the mare (charged at £1/ mile for a return trip from the practice at Maids Moreton), any additional drugs or procedures necessary to maximise the chances of the mare becoming pregnant (Caslick's procedure, treatment of fluid post insemination etc), any additional pregnancy scans, reduction of twins or foetal sexing.

 We are unable to inseminate mares with semen that is not accompanied by the correct health papers.
 Every year we have issues either with the courier not delivering on time or with semen turning up without health papers.
 In such cases a new cycle will need to be started, though we do provide it at a reduced cost.
 If this occurs, we recommend you seek compensation for reimbursement of veterinary fees from the semen provider or courier company.

 We are able to provide veterinary services for Thoroughbred and non-Thoroughbred mares for natural cover.
 We will examine mares on your own premises, or they can be brought to us to be scanned in stocks if necessary to ensure optimum timing for a single cover per cycle.

 We are able to flush mares to retrieve embryos for those on embryo transfer programmes at our premises.
 Flushing of the uterus is performed 8-9 days after ovulation.
 Once the embryos have been retrieved, they can be packaged for transportation to a pre-arranged donor mare.
 Due the precise synchronisation required between donor and recipient mare we recommend using a commercially supplied donor mare.